Ille

 The Ille ([il]; Il) is a small river in Brittany, France, right tributary of the river Vilaine.
 It is 48.9 km long.
 It flows into the Vilaine in the city Rennes.

-The Ille is linked to the river Rance by the Canal d'Ille-et-Rance.
+The Ille is linked to the semi-tidal Rance river by the Canal d'Ille-et-Rance.
 By this canal, Rennes has a connection with the English Channel coast at St. Malo.
 The canal is used primarily for tourist boats.

 The Ille flows through the department Ille-et-Vilaine and the following towns: Montreuil-sur-Ille, Betton and Rennes.
 From Montreuil to Rennes the river runs parallel to the Canal d'Ille-et-Rance.